 - 4. Where a matter arises at a meeting which directly relates to one of your Disclosable Pecuniary Interests as set out in Table 1, you must disclose the interest, not participate in any discussion or vote on the matter and must not remain in the room/meeting unless you have been granted a dispensation.
-In addition, you may speak on the matter only if members of the public are also allowed to speak and having spoken you must leave the room/meeting.
-If it is a 'sensitive interest', you do not have to disclose the nature of the interest, just that you have an interest.
+Inaddition, you may speak on the matter only if members of the public are also allowed to speak and having spoken you must leave the room/meeting.
+If it isa 'sensitive interest', you do not have to disclose the nature of the interest, just that you have an interest.
 Dispensation may be granted in limited circumstances, to enable you to participate and vote on a matter in which you have a disclosable pecuniary interest. - 5.
-Where you have a disclosable pecuniary interest on a matter to be considered or is being considered by you as a Cabinet member in exercise of your executive function, you must notify the Monitoring Officer of the interest and must not take any steps or further steps in the matter apart from arranging for someone else to deal with it interest such that it may influence the way you vote.
-If the ordinary person would think that the interest may influence your vote then you should not participate in the matter.
-In these circumstances you may speak on the matter only if members of the public are also allowed to speak at the meeting but otherwise must not take part in any discussion or vote on the matter.
-If it is a 'sensitive interest', you do not have to disclose the nature of the interest.
+Where you have a disclosable pecuniary interest on a matter to be considered is being considered by you as a Cabinet member in exercise of your executive function, you must notify the Monitoring Officer of the interest and must not take any steps or further steps in the matter apart from arranging for someone else to deal with it.